crpressler/cline-test/README.md

       done'
 ```

-## Development Process with Cline
+## Development Process with Cline and Claude 3.5 Sonnet

-This project demonstrates the power of AI-assisted development through Cline.
+This project demonstrates the power of AI-assisted development through Cline and OpenRouter.
 The development process was:

 1. Initial Requirements Phase:
    - Stated the basic need for a webpage monitor
-   - Cline created the initial Python script
+   - Claude 3.5 Sonnet created the initial Python script

 2. Iterative Improvement Phase:
    - Requested stateful operation instead of continuous running
-   - Cline refactored the script to use file-based state
+   - AI refactored the script to use file-based state
    - Added Docker containerization
    - Implemented scheduling through Docker Compose

 3. Documentation Phase:
    - Requested GitHub-ready documentation
-   - Cline generated comprehensive README
+   - AI generated comprehensive README
    - Added proper .gitignore configuration

-Each step was handled through natural conversation with Cline, which:
+Each step was handled through natural conversation with Claude 3.5 Sonnet via Cline, which:
 - Understood the context of previous changes
 - Made appropriate modifications across multiple files
 - Provided clear explanations of changes